 Thirteen cities in less than a month, playing Philharmonic halls (mostly sold out) from Siberia to Podolsk (a couple of hours outside Moscow) with some clubs in between . . .
 I’m still recovering three weeks later!
 Actually I was sick when I arrived and seriously worried that I was going to have to cancel the entire tour but my voice came back during the first rehearsal!
 I gradually got better over the next few days and I did have a day or so between gigs to at least rest my voice – if not actually rest – Russia is HUGE and involves gigantic journeys on planes, trains and autombiles between cities.
 Thank the lawd for adrenalin during the actual tour itself.

 Being hugged and kissed and squished by so many women after the gigs was . . . amazing!
 I also sold out of CDs.
-I only brought 100 because everyone warned me that no one sells CDs anymore but I was cleaned out by gig number three, with ten more gigs to go. (including Budapest).
+I only brought 100 because everyone warned me that no one sells CDs anymore but even though I rationed them, I was cleaned out by gig number three, with ten more gigs to go. (including Budapest).
 Sigh!
 But at least I still got to go out and meet people and sign tickets and . . . get my hugs!
 And flowers.
 And chocolates!
 I even survived being a vegetarian.
 Not easy in Russia – especially at some of those little cafes on the road.
 And I got to hang out and have lunch with one of my best friends in the entire world, Neil, who lives in Moscow and then he and his wife, the Audrey Hepburn-esque Eva, brought a posse to Esse Jazz Club to hear us.

 Ya Lublyu Vas!